 - A good level of standardization in the design process.
-If you worked for an enterprise that deals with multiple external consultancies you will notice that they usually follow different approaches.
-Focused more on the delivery of a particular project rather than the overall vision of the bigger program.
+If you work for an enterprise with multiple external consultancies, you will notice that they usually follow different approaches.
+Focused more on delivering a particular project rather than the overall vision of the more extensive program.
 This is particularly relevant considering the high level of attrition in the Salesforce market.
-A Design Authority could look across the design work and make sensible join-up suggestions and/or recommend a consistent design process/taxonomy.
+A Design Authority could look across the design work, make sensible join-up suggestions, and/or recommend a consistent design process/taxonomy.

 - The DA provides a community/forum that enables team alignment on a deeper level.
-The people who knows exactly how each part of the solution is working will be setting around the same table.
+The people who know exactly how each part of the solution works will be sitting around the same table.
 Sharing thoughts, challenging each other, and reaching up to conclusions without the need for further alignments.
 This is a much deeper level of team alignment than what you could ever get in activities such as release/PI planning.

 - It provides a perfect process to continuously develop, monitor, and track the design of the overall solution throughout the project.
-Not just in a short blueprinting/design/pre-game phase which could eventually run out of date and fail to respond to context changes. n effective Design Authority could keep tabs on progress and intervene as needed.
+Not just in a short blueprinting/design/pre-game phase, which could eventually run out of date and fail to respond to context changes.
+An effective Design Authority could keep tabs on progress and intervene as needed.

-- The DA activities eventually creates a very valuable artefact.
+- The DA activities eventually create a very valuable artifact.
 The design decision log.
-Which contains all the “why” and “how” relevant to all key decisions taken in this project and who participated taking them.
+Which contains all the “why” and “how” relevant to all key decisions taken in this project and who participated in them.

-The best way to prepare for the CTA review board is by practicing a mini-review-board every week.
-The DA in a win-win process for everyone.
+The best way to prepare for the CTA review board is by practicing a mini-review board every week.
+The DA is a win-win process for everyone.
 The enterprise (who gets a better quality deliverable), the delivery team (by avoiding challenges and issues while delivering the project), and potential CTAs (as they practice a part of the CTA review board in their day-to-day job)